Go to page content

 If you have diabetes and are pregnant

 Your blood sugar should not be too high during pregnancy as it will result in your baby growing adversely big.
 Healthy eating and exercise are an important part of the treatment.
-The quality and quantity of carbohydrates and food (long-lasting carbohydrates and fibres) reduce the increasing need for insulin.
+The quality and quantity of carbohydrates and food (slowly absorbed carbohydrates and fibres) reduce the increasing need for insulin.

 If you have type 1 diabetes.
 You should learn – if they are not yet familiar with it – or recap how to measure the blood ketone level and interpret the results.
 Ketoacidosis, a form of acidosis resulting from insulin deficiency, may occur when the blood sugar level is lower than normal during the pregnancy.

 If you have type 2 diabetes.
 The monitoring and treatment during pregnancy follows the same principles as a person with type 1 diabetes.
-The weight, blood sugar and blood pressure targets are the same.
+The targets for blood glucose and blood pressure are the same.
 Blood sugar is managed with metformin tablets and, if needed, insulin.